 Color lithographic postcards depicting specific acts of French exceptionalism were a popular theme during the War.
 The Petit Journal produced a set entitled Actes Heroiques, the publisher B. Sirven issued Faits de Guerre, and Massonie in Paris put out Episodes de la Guerre.
 Through the depiction of minor events the public could rally around heroes while lost battles were ignored.

 While Louis Remy Sabattier began his art career collaborating on the painting of panoramas, he is best known for his many illustrations from l’Illustration magazine that first appeared in 1895.
-Many of these images were derived from his long trips to Russia, Abyssinia, Morocco, and China.
-He was still working for this Parisian periodical when the First World War broke out, and he created many military themed illustrations for them.
+Even though many of these were exotic images derived from his long trips to Russia, Abyssinia, Morocco, and China, he did not shy from creating narratives of the changing world around him.
+He was still working for this Parisian periodical when the First World War broke out, and he created many military themed illustrations for them that captured combat scenes as well as the home front.
 These images were in turn reproduced on postcards by A. Noyer.

 Although Xavier Sager was a native of Austria, little is known about his life before he moved to Paris at the turn of the 20th century.
 There he began a prolific career as a postcard illustrator, ultimately producing about 3,000 cards.
 Paris at this time had a reputation for its fashion and its loose morals, both of which Sager did his best to exploit.
 While many of his cards deal with high fashion, they were very often comically risqué to outright erotic.
 His manner of working changed little when he began producing large numbers of military themed cards for A. Noyer during World War One.
 They are very playful and lacking in political agenda.